cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

   - The first set of properties configures the underlying FileSet, as documented in the :ref:`FileSet <datasets-fileset>` section.
   - The second set of properties configures how the dataset is queryable with SQL.
-Here we can enable the dataset for querying, and if so, we must specify Hive-specific properties for the Avro format: The Avro SerDe, an input and an output format, and an additional table property, namely the schema for the Avro SerDe.
+Here we can enable the dataset for querying, and if so, we must specify Hive-specific properties for the Avro format: the Avro SerDe, an input and an output format, and an additional table property: namely, the schema for the Avro SerDe.

 The MapReduce Program
 ---------------------